Choropleth map: Property: aggregate statistical summaries

 A choropleth map in which the districts are U.S. counties, the variable is spatially intensive (a proportion) with a quantile classification, and uses a single-hue sequential color scheme.

 The variable to be mapped may come from a wide variety of disciplines in the human or natural world, although human topics (e.g. demographics, economics, agriculture) are generally more common because of the role of governmental units in human activity, which often leads to the original collection of the statistical data.
 The variable can also be in any of Stevens' levels of measurement: nominal, ordinal, interval, or ratio, although quantitative (interval/ratio) variables are more commonly used in choropleth maps than qualitative (nominal/ordinal) variables.
-It is important to note that the level of measurement of the individual datum may be different than the aggregate summary statistic.
+The level of measurement of the individual datum may be different than the aggregate summary statistic.
 For example, a census may ask each individual for his or her "primary spoken language" (nominal), but this may be summarized over all of the individuals in a county as "percent primarily speaking Spanish" (ratio) or as "predominant primary language" (nominal).

 Broadly speaking, a choropleth map may represent two types of variables, a distinction common to physics and chemistry as well as Geostatistics and spatial analysis: